-Juan Pablo Montoya is one of the most charismatic and fastest racing drivers of his generation, and will make his Race Of Champions debut in Miami this year.
+Juan Pablo Montoya is one of the most charismatic and fastest racing drivers of his generation, as he proved once again by winning ROC’s Champion of Champions trophy on debut in Miami 12 months ago.

-The Colombian is one of a select few drivers to seamlessly transition from US oval racing to Formula 1, before returning to the States for stints in NASCAR and now IndyCar.
+The Colombian is also one of a select few drivers to seamlessly transition from US oval racing to Formula 1, before returning to the States for stints in NASCAR and IndyCar.

 But it was actually in Europe that Montoya began turning heads when, as a fresh faced 21-year-old, he won three times and scored as many pole positions in his debut Formula 3000 campaign.
 The championship runner-up caught the eye of then-Formula 1 World Champions Williams, who signed him as a test driver.
 The following year Montoya combined his test duties with clinching the F3000 crown.